 “My elderly mother refuses to eat and she has lost a lot of weight.
-Should I give her a nutrition supplement drink to replace the meals she should be eating?”
+Should I give her a nutritional supplement drink to replace the meals she should be eating?”

 Questions like this one abound in the Caregiver Forum and for good reason.
 Undernutrition due to lack of eating is a common and dangerous problem among seniors.
-According to a 2014 study published in the American Journal of Clinical Nutrition, decreasing body mass index (BMI) and malnourishment can contribute to frailty and higher mortality rates.
+According to a study published in the American Journal of Clinical Nutrition, decreasing body mass index (BMI) and malnourishment in older adults can contribute to frailty and higher mortality rates.

-Geriatricians take weight loss very seriously and caregivers should, too.
-Family members may be at a loss when it comes to enticing a loved one to eat more (or at all), and many resort to using nutrition supplement drinks, such as Boost or Ensure, in lieu of meals.
-It is a common misconception that these drinks are a complete source of nutrition.
+Geriatricians take unintentional weight loss very seriously and caregivers should, too.
+Family members are often at a loss when it comes to enticing loved ones to eat more (or at all), and many resort to serving nutritional supplement drinks, such as Boost or Ensure, in lieu of meals.
+Unfortunately, it is a common misconception that these drinks are a complete source of nutrition.

-Determine the Cause of a Senior’s Dwindling Appetite
+Determine the Cause of a Senior’s Loss of Appetite

 Weight loss is a marker of frailty, but it is not a normal part of aging.
-It is critical to find out what is causing a senior’s loss of interest in food.
+It is critical to find out what is causing a senior’s decreased appetite.
 Their doctor should conduct a detailed medical evaluation to determine the root of the issue.
-There are a variety of conditions that could be the culprit, such as ulcers, thyroid disease, dementia, dysphagia, depression, dulled senses of smell and taste, and even ill-fitting dentures.
-All these causes are either treatable or can be accommodated.
+There are a variety of conditions that could be the culprit, such as ulcers, thyroid disease, dysphagia, depression, dulled senses of smell and taste, and even ill-fitting dentures.
+All these causes can be treated or accommodated.
 Rather than immediately turning to a supplement, work with your loved one’s doctor to address the underlying problem(s) and see if their appetite improves.